Info for Authors – Social Media Guide

 Linking to Retailers on Social Media

-When linking to your book on social media or your website, we recommend you link to the title page on hachettebookgroup.com or your title page on your imprint’s domain (ex.
-Grandcentralpublishing.com).
+When linking to your book on social media or your website, we recommend you link to the title page on hachettebookgroup.com or your title page on your imprint’s domain (e.g. grandcentralpublishing.com).
 Ask your marketing specialist to send you the correct links to share.

 We don’t recommend linking directly to a retailer’s title page, except in cases where a specific retailer is running a promotion, or when you are visiting a specific store.